bgrdessislava/NeighbourGroups/README.md

 Neighbour Groups can be run from the command line and additional help is provided via ```ngroups --help```.

 ### 1. Download Publication Data
-The publication data can be download using the command below or obtained directly from the [GitHub repository](https://github.com/bgrdessislava/NeighbourGroups/tree/main/data).
+The publication data can be downloaded as below or obtained directly from the [GitHub repository](https://github.com/bgrdessislava/NeighbourGroups/tree/main/data).
 The following command will download the data and save it to the directory `./analysis`.

 ```bash